yashyogeshkathane/quiz-app/README.md

 * **Backend**: Node.js + Express
 * **Database**: PostgreSQL

-It allows users to take quizzes, stores their attempts, and provides an **Admin Dashboard** for monitoring results.
+It allows users to take quizzes, stores their results, and provides an **Admin Dashboard** for monitoring results.

 ---